scrapinghub/spidermon/docs/getting-started.md

         user = StringType(required=True, max_length=50)

-After that, you need to enable the `ItemValidationPipeline`, set the validation model for your items and tell the pipeline to drop items that do not match the model:
+After that, you need to enable the `ItemValidationPipeline`, set the validation model for your items and tell the pipeline to drop items that don't match the model:

 `settings.py`: